Working to make government more effective

 The Scottish parliament cannot hold another independence referendum without the UK Parliament passing legislation to enable this.

 In 2014, the power to hold the first referendum was transferred to the Scottish parliament after agreement on the terms of the vote was reached between the UK and Scottish governments.
-32 ‘Agreement between the United Kingdom Government and the Scottish Government on a referendum for independence for Scotland’, 15, October 2012, assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/313612/scottish_referendum_agree.
-The UK parliament passed a piece of legislation called a ‘section 30 order’ – which empowered the Scottish parliament to legislate for the referendum.
+40 ‘Agreement between the United Kingdom Government and the Scottish Government on a referendum for independence for Scotland’, 15, October 2012, assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/313612/scottish_referendum_agree.
+The UK parliament passed a ‘section 30 order’ which empowered the Scottish parliament to legislate for the referendum.
 However, this power was devolved on a temporary basis: the order specified that the vote must take place before 31 December 2014, following which the power expired.

 What rules would govern how an independence referendum would be held?

-If a second referendum were to be held, the Referendums (Scotland) Act 2020 would set the rules for holding the poll, unless otherwise agreed by the Scottish and UK governments.
+If a second referendum were to be held, the Referendums (Scotland) Act 2020 would set the rules for holding the poll, unless otherwise legislated for.
 The Act broadly replicates the legal framework for referendums held by the UK government, as set out in the Political Parties, Elections and Referendums Act 2000.

 The Electoral Commission would be given a statutory role, overseeing the conduct of the poll and the regulation of referendum campaigners, including designating lead referendum campaigners and testing the “intelligibility” of the proposed referendum question.